 - University of Arkansas at Pine Bluff

-If you are interested in becoming a partner, please contact the Hutton Program Coordinator, Kathryn Winkler at 301-897-8616 ext.
-213.
+If you are interested in becoming a partner, please contact The Hutton Program Coordinator, Kathryn Winkler.

 AFS is happy to provide brochures, posters, and CD slideshows to mentor applicants, guidance counselors, teachers, and others for their use in recruiting.
 Since the Hutton Program matches students with mentors in their communities, mentor applicants are encouraged to recruit qualified students from local high schools before the application deadline of February 15, 2010.
 Mentors and others are most effective in their recruiting efforts when they contact high school guidance counselors and biology teachers, and make visits to high school biology classes, particularly advanced courses.